luizpancini/AeroBeams.jl/docs/src/literate/heliosTrim.md

 nothing #hide
 ````

 We now plot the trim outputs as functions of the payload, for both rigid and elastic configurations.
-The agreement with the reference is very good, except for the thrust, which was constant and independent of the aircraft stiffness in the reference solution.
+The agreement with the reference is very good.
+Notice that the thrust (per motor) remains almost constant, for both rigid and flexible aircraft, because the drag slope with flap deflection is assumed null (``c_{d_\\delta} = 0``) and induced drag is neglected, so that only the parasite drag (``c_{d_0}``) component is present.

 ````@example heliosTrim
 # Plot configurations